pengux/aali/README.md

 # Automated Arch Linux Installer
-Well, not fully automated but a collection of scripts to help automating setting up Arch Linux.
+Well, not fully automated but a collection of scripts to help automating setting up Arch Linux with wayland and sway.
 This is a very opionated setup for me (pengux).
 Use this at your own risk!

 ## Software
 - [yay](https://aur.archlinux.org/packages/yay/)